Current managed calls

 NERC Standard Grant rounds (July and January closing dates)

 In 2015, NERC introduced a Demand Management quota system, whereby institutions whose 6-round success rate for Standard Grants (response mode, including New Investigator grants) fell below 20% received a cap on the number of proposals they could submit for that financial year's rounds.
-Imperial is currently subject to this demand management quota, and will be affected by an institutional cap of 11 submissions for each of the July 2017 and January 2018 rounds.
+Imperial is currently subject to this demand management quota, and will be affected by an institutional cap of 5 submissions for each of the July 2021 and January 2022 rounds.
 To manage the cap and increase the quality of proposals being submitted to avoid future restriction, an internal review group has been established to aid in the support (and selection where required) of bids.
 For more information view the NERC Demand Management quota system webpage.

 Selected and ongoing bids